debra-keiser/APC524_Final_Project/README.md

 src/Plot_Total_Peaks.py, src/Plot_PDFs.py, src/Peak_Tracking.py, and src/Integrate_Peaks.py may also be run as standalone scripts after Create_Report.py has been executed once.

 ## User Input
-src/Peak_Tracking.py requires that the user indicates which PDF file(s) they are interested in analyzing by lising the corresponding key(s) in data/user_input.txt (do not move/remove "finish" from the end of the file).
+src/Peak_Tracking.py requires that the user indicates which PDF file(s) they are interested in analyzing by listing the corresponding key(s) in data/user_input.txt (do not move/remove "finish" from the end of the file).

 Example syntax:
 ramp,1000_00